Lebanese spiced lentils and basmati rice are tossed with caramelized onions and fresh cilantro in this savory vegan mujadara – by Connoisseurus Veg.

 This May month is extra special for me as it’s my birthday month and we are celebrating it by sharing some delicious recipes from across the globe by my fellow food bloggers.
 Alissa Saenz is one such blogger who is passionate about her food and cooking.
 She describes herself as a Vegan food lover, cook, avid yogi, cat mom, and arts & crafts enthusiast and participant.
 Lebanese Vegan Mujadara is her recipe and you can read all about it here.

 You can follow Alissa on Facebook, Twitter, Instagram and Pinterest.
 Hope you have got as excited about this global recipe month like I am and are looking forward to many such unique international recipes from around the globe.
 Keep coming back for more!
-Lastly, I would love to hear from you.
-Please leave your comments below and share your cooking stories with me.
-You can also subscribe to our newsletter to get regular recipe updates and more.
-Follow Cookilicious on Twitter and Instagram and tag your food pics to #cookiliciousveg.
-And like always, keep your cooking delicious!
+If you do try this recipe, please do share it with your friends on Facebook, Twitter and Pinterest.
+This will keep me motivated to develop more interesting recipes.
+Click a pic and post it with the hashtag #cookiliciousveg — I would love to see your pictures on Instagram, Facebook and Twitter!